 At NMPS we seek to provide our students with an education that gives each child the best start to a happy, healthy and bright future.
 We aim to promote and model respect and equality, and to teach our children how to build healthy relationships, resilience, and confidence.

 Our wellbeing program comprises of two main areas.
 One being ‘Respectful Relationships’, the Department of Education wellbeing curriculum (mandated from 2019) and the second is the Swinburne University “Aristotle: Emotional Intelligence Program” that NMPS is fortunate

 enough to work collaboratively with Swinburne University to establish an ongoing program that specifically meets the needs of our students.

-The Royal Commission into Family Violence identified the critical role that schools have in creating a culture of respect in order to change the story of family violence for future generations.
-Everyone involved in our school community deserves to be respected, valued and treated equally.
+The Royal Commission on Family Violence identified the critical role that schools have in creating a culture of respect in order to change the story of family violence for future generations.
+Everyone involved in our school community deserves to be respected, valued, and treated equally.